lexicHQ/docs/capture-location.rst

-Capture Location Input
+Capture User Location
 ======================

-Facebook, Viber, and Telegram allow you to send the location to your bot.
+Facebook, Viber, and Telegram allow the user to send a location to your bot.
 It is sometimes useful to capture user's location in order to book an appointment, order a pizza, etc.

-Location is sent as an input parameter and it can be accessed as an attribute in the following way:
+User location is sent as an input parameter and it can be accessed as an attribute in the following way:

 |image0|